 - The motivation to read for both study and for pleasure

-- Extensive knowledge through having read a rich and varied range of texts
+- Extensive knowledge through having read and listened to a rich and varied range of texts

-As well as daily phonics sessions the children in Y1-Y6 take part in daily reading sessions.
-During these sessions a variety of activities take place including individual, paired and group reading.
-Teachers carefully plan structured activities to develop the skills of the children in their classes.
+As well as daily phonics/spelling sessions the children in take part in daily whole class reading sessions.
+These follow the ‘DERIC’ structure which focusses on the five main skills: decoding, explaining, retrieval, interpreting and choice.
 The focus is on developing children’s decoding and comprehension skills, as well as their enjoyment of reading.
-The younger children are allocated reading books from the school reading schemes (currently ‘Jelly and Bean’ and ‘Oxford Reading Tree’) and the older children are encouraged to choose a variety of books from our school library.
+The younger children are allocated home reading books from the school reading schemes (currently ‘Jelly and Bean’ and ‘Oxford Reading Tree’) and the older children are encouraged to choose a variety of books from our school library.

 During the day there are opportunities for older children to read quietly and develop a reading culture.
 This is supported by teachers, of all classes, reading stories at the end of the day.